 It's over the bridge and up into the Area of Outstanding Natural Beauty and, as should be known by now, they don't hand them awards out willy-nilly.

 Things weren't always quite so scenic on the way out, however, when heavy industry came to Carnforth thanks to the railway.
 This in the form of an Iron Works to smelt ore ferried in from Furness although they'd run out of steam by the '30s.

-That's very much unlike the train station that still hosts the occasional chuff-chuff including one in April 2020 to celebrate seventy-five years since the filming of .
+The steam certainly hasn't run out at the train station that still hosts the occasional chuff-chuff including one in April 2020 to celebrate 75 years since the filming of .

 The link with the film isn't quite as random as it sounds since the station provided with the famous platform scenes, you see, although and ' assignation at the cinema wasn't in the Roxy.